Sex Therapy in Chicago

 How does sex therapy work?

-Our sex therapists understand how awkward and uncomfortable it can be for clients and their partners to open up about such a personal and vulnerable subject, and especially with a stranger.
-So we work hard to create a safe space where we can learn about your history and relationships and provide you with a forum where you can discuss sexual concerns and fears, receive guidance and tools on how to maximize your sexuality, and get insight into better understanding your partner and his/her/their sexuality.
+Our certified sex therapists understand how awkward it can be to open up about such a personal and vulnerable subject, especially with a stranger.
+We work hard to create a safe space where we can learn about your history and provide a forum where you can discuss sexual concerns, fears, and sexual health.
+Whether you are seeking individual support or couples therapy, we provide the guidance and tools needed to maximize your sex life and gain deeper insight into your partner’s human sexuality.

-They utilize a somatic approach, which means that not only will you explore your narrative and stories about sexual messages from childhood and society, but you will also learn how to connect to your body in a more present, non-judgmental, and pleasurable way.
-Your therapy sessions will often involve education about sexual topics through props, diagrams, and recommended readings.
+They utilize a somatic approach, which means that not only will you explore your narrative and stories about sexual messages from childhood, but you will also learn how to connect to your body in a way that supports your overall sexual wellness.
+Your therapy sessions will often involve education about sexual functioning and your sexual life through props, diagrams, and recommended readings.
 Your therapist may also recommend exercises for you to practice on your own or with your partner between sessions.
-We use cognitive and behavioral strategies and heavily rely on mindfulness, somatic approaches.
+We use cognitive and behavioral strategies and heavily rely on mindfulness and somatic approaches to help you feel more present and pleasurable in your body.

 How will you benefit from Sex therapy?